ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 I want to demonstrate I can write a rough draft of Python code to do a variety of things.

 Also, I am getting much better (some of this is Yoda-aged code for me!)
 I do come back periodically and clean it up.

+Some of this code is just downright experimental:

+* Some code is made in such a way as to stretch out what the code does along different axis.
+The early drafts are to get the code working, and the later drafts will make it more comforming to expectations in how it does that thing.
+* Some code was written deliberately hard in order to be a puzzle for my writing skills.
+I learn from these anti-patterns: in constructing the code and recognizing why it would be difficult to maintain.

+In other words, this is my sandbox.
+You get a peek inside what I'm curious about.
+I move very fast and break a lot of things here, since I have limited evening and weekend time to move this work forward.

+**Code for me should not just be correct-- it should communicate, tell a story.**

+That's what I do during my work-day.

-Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).
+Were Python my day-job, I'd apply the same level of ever-vigilance to it as I have over time in other languages, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).

 Some of my better work is not in this repo because it is protected by an obligation to one or more companies.